Vishvanath-Patil/Jenkins-EKS-ECR-Argocd-Monitoring-Three-Tier-Project/README.md

   - Amazon EKS
 - Click on the "Install without restart" button to install these plugins.

+**Add ECR credentials for your AWS credentials using the following steps:**
+- Open the Jenkins web interface.

+- Navigate to "Manage Jenkins" > "Manage Credentials."

+- In the Credentials page, click on "(global)" or a specific domain where you want to store your AWS credentials.

+- Click on "Add Credentials" on the left side.

+- Choose the kind of credentials to add.
+In this case, select "Secret text" for AWS Access Key ID and Secret Access Key.

+Fill in the necessary information:

+- Secret: Your AWS Access Key ID or Secret Access Key.
+  ID: Provide a unique ID for these credentials.
+This ID will be used in your Jenkins pipeline script.
+  Description: Optionally, provide a description for better identification.
+  Click on "OK" to save the credentials.

+- Now, you can use the ID you provided in the credentialsId field in your Jenkins pipeline script.
+For example, if you set the ID to aws-ecr-credentials, your pipeline

 **Add DockerHub Credentials:**

 - To securely handle DockerHub credentials in your Jenkins pipeline, follow these steps: